RobertBeckebans/Quake-III-Arena-D3D11/README.md

 ## Known Issues ##

+- Menu navigation using the gamepad is almost impossible.
+I'm working on custom code to handle this.
 - Win8: Broadcast sockets are not implemented.
 You'll need to `connect <ip>` from the console to join a game hosted by a Win8 build.
 - `r_smp 1` will cause a deadlock on many systems.
 This is actually a bug in Q3A but I haven't had time to fix it yet.
 - Cutscene sound can be choppy/poppy.